Semester in LA

 Semester in LA (SiLA) is an opportunity for Columbia College Chicago students to experience first-hand the business of Hollywood and immerse themselves as active participants within the industry.
 Held on the Raleigh Studio lot in the company of industry professionals.
 We ofer 1-3 hour courses from both the School of Media Arts and the School of Fine & Performing Arts.

-Semester in LA acts as a captstone course for Columbia's most driven, motivated students, allowing them to rise above in an extremely competitive market; building the necessary connetions, relationships, and skills to go on to work within production offices, television shows, talent agencies, film sets, and AAA studios in all manner of capacities.
+Semester in LA acts as a capstone course for Columbia's most driven, motivated students, allowing them to rise above in an extremely competitive market.
+The program builds the necessary connections, relationships and skills to go on to work within production offices, television shows, talent agencies and film sets in all manner of capacities.

 Faculty & Staff

 SiLA instructors are active industry professionals, employeed from all walks of life.
 They include, but are not limited to; Development Producers; Screenwriters; Production Executives; Post-Production Personnel including editors, sound designers and post supervisors; Story Editors; Creative Producers; Entertainment Attorneys; Broadcast Journalists; Executive Producers; Directors; Casting Agents; Location Managers; Cinematographers; Line Producers and many others.